 - Buying Christmas Gifts and stocking stuffers for family

-- Wrapping Christmas Gifts and making sure you have enough wrapping paper, tape, Christmas tags, Christmas bags, and tissue paper.
+- Wrapping Christmas Gifts and ensure you have enough wrapping paper, tape, tags, bags, and tissue paper.

-- Christmas outfits for the family if you like to wear the same outfits or host an ugly Christmas sweater event
+- Christmas outfits for the family if you like to wear the same companies or host an ugly Christmas sweater event

-- Making sure the table is big enough for the number of people coming over for Christmas Dinner, Christmas Eve, New Years’.
+- Ensure the table is big enough for the number of people coming over for Christmas Dinner, Christmas Eve, and New Year’s.

-This year we are hosting and we want to make sure that we provide the same easy Christmas desserts plus one new one.
+This year, we are hosting and want to ensure we provide the same easy Christmas desserts plus one new one.

-Traditional baking is great especially if you have cultural recipes that are a must on your holiday baking list.
+Traditional baking is excellent, especially if you have cultural recipes that are a must on your holiday baking list.

 Keto Easy Christmas Desserts

-Besides the traditional Christmas baking extravaganza at our home, we also will be making Keto Christmas Desserts.
+Besides our home’s traditional Christmas baking extravaganza, we will also make Keto Christmas Desserts.

-It’s simple to make a chocolate peanut butter ball which is one of our easy Christmas desserts and make it keto.
+It’s simple to make a chocolate peanut butter ball, one of our easy Christmas desserts, and make it keto.

-To be honest you can’t even tell the difference but anyone watching their carb and sugar intake they are a nice treat without the guilt.
+You can’t tell the difference, but for anyone watching their carb and sugar intake, they are a nice treat without the guilt.

-For those of us who don’t mind a bit of guilt and splurging we’ve got you covered.
+We’ve got you covered for those who don’t mind a bit of guilt and splurging.

-Below are all excellent choices for easy Christmas desserts but they are all Keto, Low-Carb, and Sugar-free.
+Below are excellent choices for easy Christmas desserts, but they are all Keto, Low-Carb, and Sugar-free.

 Simple Keto Christmas Desserts

-- Keto Chocolate Peanut Butter Balls made with Allulose, Just Peanuts Peanut Butter, salt, unsweetened chocolate for dipping.
+- Keto Chocolate Peanut Butter Balls are made with Allulose, Just Peanuts, Peanut Butter, salt, and unsweetened chocolate for dipping.

 - Keto Holiday Snow Balls are made with almond flour, almond extract, allulose powdered sugar, and crushed almonds or pecans.